xan105/Aion-Launcher/README.md

 - **Windows defender** on certain Windows installation kills *aion.bin* after being launched by this launcher.<br/>
    If after pressing the play button you see the splash screen and then nothing, this is most likely this problem.<br/>
-   Fix => Disable Windows defender or add aion.bin to the exception rules.
+   Fix => Disable Windows defender or add *aion.bin* to the exception rules.

 Aion NA support ?
 -----------------
 Not anytime soon.<br/>
 To emulate the 2FA authentification the launcher does; we need to *"emulate"* their STS protocol.<br/>
-Using wireshark and node net.socket i was able to have the following working :
+Using wireshark and node net.socket I was able to have the following working :
  - `POST /Sts/Ping STS/1.0`
  - `POST /Sts/Connect STS/1.0`
  - `POST /Auth/LoginStart STS/1.0`

  Reaching `POST /Auth/KeyData STS/1.0` I got stuck on the key exchange.
 If you can help, please do so.<br/>
- More information on the NCSoft STS Protocol [here](https://github.com/xan105/Aion-Launcher/wiki/%5BAion-NA%5D-STS-(Station-to-Station)-protocol)<br/>
+ More information on the Aion NA 2FA with STS Protocol [here](https://github.com/xan105/Aion-Launcher/wiki/%5BAion-NA%5D-STS-(Station-to-Station)-protocol)<br/>

  But this wasn't for nothing: playing (first time) with wireshark and node net.socket for this allowed me to [pull the game args from the Gameforge server](https://github.com/xan105/Aion-Launcher/wiki/Gameforge-TCP-packet-(Launcher-to-Server)) later on.